djbottrill/RP2040_Midi_Scanner/README.md

   the buffer will be emptied on the slave scanner before moving onto the next slave scanner.

-  Asynchronously any received Midi commands are transmitted over IPMidi in a single multicast packet of variable size up to the maximum set by UDP_TX_PACKET_MAX_SIZE and the midi buffer has been emptied.
+  Asynchronously any received Midi commands are transmitted over IPMidi in a single multicast packet of variable size up to the maximum set by UDP_TX_PACKET_MAX_SIZE which is sufficient to completely empty the midi buffer.

-  The UDP destination port is 21928 which equates to the first IP Midi port, this can be changed by the setting destport = 21929 etc.
+  The UDP destination port is 21928 which equates to the first IP Midi port, this can be changed by the setting destport = 21929 for IPMidi port 2 etc.

   The scanner uses a Wiznet W5500 compatible Ethernet adapter.

   The master scanner will listen to IPMidi broadcasts and will update any Illuminated pistons by sending I2C commands
-  to the relevant slave.
+  back to the relevant slave.

-  If no Ethernet hardware is found or there is no ethernet cable is connected or the adapater fails to obtain and IP address via DHCP then the board will fallback to USB Midi and will pause with the on-board LED flashing with a short on and a long off flash until the Midi port is connected.
+  If no Ethernet hardware is found or if no ethernet cable is connected or the adapater fails to obtain and IP address via DHCP then the board will fallback to USB Midi and will pause with the on-board LED flashing with a short on and a long off period until the Midi port is connected.

-  At boot time the board waits for 5 seconds during which time the on-board LED will flash, if a USB Serial connection is made during this time then the board will go into diagnostic (debug) mode allowing for changes to settings to be made and saved to EEPROM and in addition during operation debug messages will be send to the serial console.
+  At boot time the board waits for 5 seconds during which time the on-board LED will flash, if a USB Serial connection is made during this time then the board will go into diagnostic (debug) mode allowing for changes to settings to be made and saved to EEPROM, in addition during operation debug messages will be sent to the serial console.

   Once Setup has competed the on-board LED will go out and will flash briefly for each midi event processed.